papivot/pace-docs/PKS Cluster Access.md

 ##### Accessing cluster using OIDC tokens
 *Highly recommended method.*

 To provide OIDC token based authentication, the flag `Enable UAA as OIDC provider` has to be checked in the PKS tile in the UAA section.
-Doing so This will configure created clusters to use UAA as the OIDC provider.
+Doing so will configure created clusters as well as new clusters to use UAA as the OIDC provider.
+Once the setting has been enabled, the configuration has to be saved and changes applied.

 ## PKS LDAP configuration